Why Business Capabilities are key in Business Architecture

 Sven van Dijk

-• Budgets are not unlimited and multiple initiatives compete for those budgets: Prioritizing investments is a complex task.
-Portfolios are often crowded with initiatives competing for limited budget, so how do we decide which initiatives will contribute the most to strategic goals?
-All too often, portfolio management is ‘decibel-driven’, where those with the loudest voices will get their projects approved.
+Budgets are also not unlimited, and multiple initiatives compete for those budgets.
+Prioritizing investments is a complex task.
+Portfolios are often crowded with initiatives competing for limited budgets, so how do we decide which initiatives will contribute the most to strategic goals?
+All too often, portfolio management is ‘decibel-driven,’ where those with the loudest voices will get their projects approved.

-• Outcomes of individual projects do not always support common business goals: There are many change initiatives taking place at the same time, often executed using agile approaches, mostly in a fairly independent way.
-How do we make sure these initiatives stay aligned in with the goals of the business?
+Additionally, individual project outcomes don’t always support common business goals.
+Many change initiatives are taking place simultaneously, often executed using agile approaches, mostly in a fairly independent way.
+How do we ensure these initiatives stay aligned with the business’s goals?

-As an architect or designer, you will of course know that any good design starts with the why, the purpose and desired effects of what you design.
-In designing enterprises, this purpose is captured in things like its mission statement and in its business model, in terms of e.g. the customers it serves and the value it offers them.
+As an architect or designer, you will, of course, know that any good design starts with the why, the purpose, and the desired effects of what you design.
+In designing enterprises, this purpose is captured in things like a mission statement and a business model, in terms of, e.g., the customers it serves and the value it offers them.

 Next, you look at what your enterprise can or must do to achieve those effects.
 And only then will you design how you are going to do that.
-You don’t want to get bogged down in organizational or technical details when trying to understand what an enterprise does for its customers, for instance.
+You don’t want to get bogged down in organizational or technical details when trying to understand what an enterprise does for its customers.

 Designing this ‘what’ of enterprises is where the discipline of business architecture comes in.
 Business architecture has several important contributions to make:

-• It lets you accurately describe what the organization does and how it functions.
-This creates a common understanding of the enterprise for business and IT stakeholders alike.
+• It allows you to accurately describe the organization’s activities and functions.
+This creates a common understanding of the enterprise for business and IT stakeholders.

-• It supports the alignment of strategic objectives and tactical demands, ensuring optimal strategy execution.
+• It supports aligning strategic objectives and tactical demands, ensuring optimal strategy execution.

 • It guides and informs senior management’s decision-making process and contributes to the enterprise’s long-term success.